andresakata/google-analytics-tracker-plugin/README.md

 ## Configuration

-First of all, you need to set your analytics account id in Config.groovy.
+First of all, you need to set your analytics account id in `Config.groovy`.

 	google.analytics.account="UA-YOURACCOUNT-ID"